Elie, Manitoba

 Elie /ˈiːlaɪ/ is an unincorporated community recognized as a local urban district in the Rural Municipality of Cartier in the Canadian province of Manitoba.

 Geography

 The community is located approximately 30 km west of Winnipeg along the Trans-Canada Highway.
 The Assiniboine River forms the northern boundary of the municipality of Cartier.
 Other significant communities around Elie include St. Eustache, Dacotah and Springstein.

 History

+Early history

+Elie was first established as a flag stop in 1890 on the Canadian Pacific Railway.
+It was known at the time as "De Tank", after a large water tank constructed there to refuel steam locomotives travelling through the area.
+Its role as a refuelling point and transit stop for the CPR attracted early settlers.

+Late 20th century

-In the early-1980s, Telidon videotex technology was being tested across Canada.
-Elie was chosen as one of the test beds, with the then government owned Manitoba Telephone System.
+In the early 1980s, Telidon videotex technology was being tested across Canada.
+Elie was chosen as one of the test beds, with the then government-owned Manitoba Telephone System.